seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 waits for anything.
 A run whose freeze itself failed the gate publishes no level at all;
 that case is unchanged and is below.

-**The two-source rule is retired, and what replaced it is stronger.** It governed outside-list coins only, and it existed because those coins had no Binance-native feed — so two web quotes agreeing within 2 % were the best available evidence. `x` (§3B) is the exchange's own book from the Boss's own network, gate-fresh, frozen with everything else, and there is no configuration in which two scraped pages beat it.
-Nor is anything left for the old rule to govern: a coin absent from `x` has no USDⓈ-M perpetual, and §3B refuses to publish it whatever any page says its price is. **Measured 01.09, which is why this clause moved:** APT carried a dated 11.09 unlock and CELO a 10.09 hardfork, both had perpetuals, both were fully argued in the internal appendix, and both left the answer because no price host on the open web would answer this machine twice.
-The candidates were real and the section printed «нет кандидатов» — a rule written for a missing feed outliving the feed's arrival.
+**The two-source rule is retired and §3B carries what replaced it.** It existed because outside-list coins had no Binance-native feed; `x` is the exchange's own book from the Boss's own network, gate-fresh and frozen with everything else, and a coin absent from it has no perpetual to trade.
+Measured 01.09: the retired rule refused two fully argued candidates whose prices sat in the file the run already had open.

 **Gate failure has exactly two outcomes:** the coin moves to `ЖДАТЬ` with a price condition instead of a zone, or it leaves the answer.
 It is never published with an